wbicode/CA_CheckJava/README.md

 ﻿# Custom Action - Check Java

 This WiX Custom Action enables it to check if Java is installed and find out its Platform (x86 or x64).
-This is achieved by checking the registry (and not the environment variable JAVA_HOME). <br />

 The Platform will be stored in the Property "JRE_INSTALLED" ("32bit" or "64bit") and if no installation is found it's set to "0".

+## Java Detection

+First the environment variable %JAVA_HOME% is checked.
+Afterwards the registry gets checked (WIP: ensure the directories exist; currently figuring out some possibilities of registry keys (OracleJRE and OpenJDK))

 ## Usage